 This is a fee-only firm, so all of its earnings come from advisory fees paid by clients.
 This differs from a fee-based operation, which collects transaction-based fees from third parties as well as client fees.

 Edgewood Management Background

 Edgewood Management was founded in 1974.
 The firm is principally owned by Edgewood Management Company I, Inc., which in turn is principally owned by Alan Breed.
-Breed is also the president of this firm and one of its 11 advisors.
+Breed is also the president of the firm and one of its advisors.
 Its advisory staff includes one certified public accountant (CPA) and one chartered financial analyst (CFA).

-Edgewood Management Minimum Account Sizes
+Edgewood Management Client Types and Minimum Account Sizes

 For the most part, Edgewood Management requires a $5 million minimum account size to take advantage of its services.
 The firm reserves the right to waive or lower this minimum at its discretion.

 Edgewood Management primarily offers portfolio management services with a focus on portfolios of large-cap growth equities.
 What that means is that the firm typically invests client assets in stocks from companies with large market capitalizations.

 Edgewood Management primarily invests in large-cap growth stocks.
 To be specific, the firm states in its Form ADV that most of its portfolios consist of shares from roughly 22 publicly traded companies.
 While this strategy inherently keeps diversification to a minimum, the portfolios are specifically designed to induce strong returns and lower risk over the long term.